rcl-cloud-apps/docs/installation/wordpress.md

 ![image](../images/installation/wordpress-manage.png)

 - You should see the WordPress install page.
-If you do not see this page or you are presented with another page or a 'not found' message, wait for a few more minutes for the site to be installed in the App Service Plan.
+If you do not see this page, wait for a few more minutes for the site to be installed in the App Service Plan

 - Select the language and click the 'Continue' button.